-Seven out of the 19 IPSPs have a parent organisation, 10 do not and two surprisingly do not know.
-The parent organisations support the IPSPs primarily with human resource management, financial and legal services, IT services and with the staff salaries (Table 173).
+Seven out of the 19 IPSPs have a parent organisation.
+10 do not have a parent organisation and two surprisingly do not know.
+The parent organisations support the IPSPs primarily with Human Resource management, financial and legal services, IT services and with the staff salaries (Table 155).